oroinc/platform/src/Oro/Bundle/EntityBundle/README.md

 Some entities have fields which data is money or percents.

-For this data was created new field types - currency and percent.
+For this data was created new field types - money and percent.

 **money** field type allow to store money data.
 It's an alias to decimal(19,4) type.